For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Interview:

 Following the initial screening of the application materials, qualified applicants may be invited for an interview with the PhD in Creative Arts Therapies faculty.
-Interviews are scheduled in-person at our Center City Philadelphia campus or remotely via Zoom.
+Interviews are scheduled in-person at our University City Philadelphia campus or remotely via Zoom.

 Accreditation